ssoik/DrugChemCluster/README.md

 DrugBank All Structures dataset in CSV format (available at https://www.drugbank.ca/releases/latest#structures)

 # Instructions
-Set variable target_drug to the exact DrugBank name for the drug of interest.
+Set variable target_drug (dtype = str) to the exact DrugBank name for the drug of interest.

-Set variable similarity_threshold to desired chemical similarity threshold.
+Set variable similarity_threshold (dtype = float) to desired chemical similarity threshold.

 Run!